Skip Navigation LinksCTCBPeerReviewedPublications

 Impact of survey item wording on reported tobacco use among youth: effect of adding ā€˜even one or two puffsā€™ to use questionsā€‹

 ā€‹This study aimed to measure how minimal use language affects tobacco ever use prevalence using data from 2022 Teens, Nicotine, and Tobacco Project online panel survey.
-Findings suggest that minimal use language yields modestly higher tobacco use prevalence, with implications for comparing and interpretating surveillance data.
+Findings suggest that minimal use language yields modestly higher tobacco use prevalence, with implications for comparing and interpreting surveillance data.

 Youth mental health and nicotine vape use: The moderating role of rural-urban/suburban school environments (2023)